1st Cavalry Division (United States): Early history

-On 20 August 1921, the War Department Adjutant General constituted the 1st and 2nd Cavalry Divisions to meet partial mobilization requirements, and authorized the establishment of the 1st Cavalry Division under the new TO&E on 31 August 1921.
-Since 1st Cavalry Division was to assemble from existing units, it was able to go active in September 1921, even though the subordinate units did not arrive completely until as late as 1922.
+On 20 August 1921, the War Department constituted the 1st and 2nd Cavalry Divisions in the Regular Army to meet partial mobilization requirements, authorizing the establishment of the 1st Cavalry Division under the new TO&E on 31 August 1921.
+Since the 1st Cavalry Division was to be organized from existing units, the division headquarters was activated on 13 September 1921, even though all of the division's subordinate units did not arrive until 1922.

-1st Cavalry Division was assigned to the VIII Corps Area, with its division headquarters and 2nd Brigade located at Fort Bliss, Texas, and the 1st Brigade at Camp Harry J. Jones in Douglas, Arizona.
-The headquarters facilities used by 1st Cavalry Division were those previously vacated by 8th United States Brigade when it was commanded by MG John J. Pershing in 1916, and the wartime 15th Cavalry Division, which had existed at Fort Bliss between 10 December 1917 and 12 May 1918.
+The 1st Cavalry Division was allotted to the Eighth Corps Area and assigned to the Third Army.
+The division headquarters and 2nd Cavalry Brigade were located at Fort Bliss, Texas, while the 1st Cavalry Brigade was stationed at Camp Harry J. Jones in Douglas, Arizona.
+The headquarters facilities used by the 1st Cavalry Division were those previously vacated by the 8th Brigade when it was commanded by MG John J. Pershing in 1916, and the wartime 15th Cavalry Division, which had existed at Fort Bliss between 10 December 1917 and 12 May 1918.

-The 1st Cavalry Division assembled at Douglas, Arizona.
-The 1st, 7th, and 8th Cavalry Regiments had previously been assigned to the wartime 15th Cavalry Division until they were returned to the VIII Corps Area troop list on 12 May 1918.
-1st Cavalry Regiment remained assigned until it was transferred to 1st Cavalry Division on 20 August 1921.
+The 1st, 7th, and 8th Cavalry Regiments had previously been assigned to the wartime 15th Cavalry Division until they were returned to the Eighth Corps Area troop list on 12 May 1918.
+The 1st Cavalry Regiment remained assigned until it was transferred to the 1st Cavalry Division on 20 August 1921.
 The 7th, 8th, and 10th Cavalry Regiments were transferred on 13 September 1921, although the assignment of the 10th Cavalry Regiment to the 1st Cavalry Division was controversial because the transfer violated the Jim Crow laws.
 This controversy continued until 18 December 1922, when the 5th Cavalry Regiment, then on the VIII Corps Area Troop List, swapped places with the 10th Cavalry Regiment.